PaullikeAI/SQL_101/README.md

 <a href="https://github.com/PaullikeAI/SQL_101/blob/main/9.%20Useful%20things%20to%20know%20-%20EXISTS%2C%20HAVING%2C%20LIMIT%2C%20SELECT%20TOP%2C%20FETCH%20FIRST%2C%20CASE%2C%20WHEN%2C%20THEN%2C%20ELSE%2C%20END%20.ipynb">9.
 Useful things to know - EXISTS, HAVING, LIMIT, SELECT TOP, FETCH FIRST, CASE, WHEN, THEN, ELSE, END</a>

 This workbook covers some useful functions like Case statements, the Having keyword, which is like a Where clause for Group By results and the exists keyword.
 Also some SQL best practices.

+<a href="https://github.com/PaullikeAI/SQL_101/blob/main/10.%20Altering%20Tables%20and%20Complex%20Table%20Relationships%20-%20ALTER%20TABLE%2C%20ADD%20COLUMN%2C%20DROP%20COLUMN%2C%20RENAME%20TO%2C%20RENAME%20COLUMN%2C%20ALTER%20COLUMN%2C%20SET%20NOT%20NULL%2C%20DROP%20NOT%20NULL%2C%20FOREIGN%20KEY.ipynb">10.
+Altering Tables and Complex Table Relationships - ALTER TABLE, ADD COLUMN, DROP COLUMN, RENAME TO, RENAME COLUMN, ALTER COLUMN, SET NOT NULL, DROP NOT NULL, FOREIGN KEY</a>

+This workbook covers ways to modify tables after creating them, and more complex relationships, such as use of foreign keys and many to many relationships.

+## Intermediate

+Views...

+## Data Cleaning

+These workbooks go through the functions used to clean data for use in either machine learning models or data analysis.

 **Enjoy and please suggest any improvements to the curriculum you can think of.**